Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/flight_director_group.md

 knots slower than the given value.

 When indicator power is offline due to electrical system configuration or damage, an OFF flag will appear in the window on the face of the gauge.
-The AoA indicator contais switches that light the indexer lights and actuate the stall warning vibrator.
+The AoA indicator contains switches that light the indexer lights and actuate the stall warning vibrator.

 ## Reference System Selector Switch